A new home Little Grey and Little White

 A long-term and species-appropriate home for the Belugas has already been sought since Merlin Entertainments took over Changfeng Ocean World in 2012.
 Merlin Entertainments and SEA LIFE believe that marine mammals such as whales and dolphins should not be kept in human care.
 The protection bay is scheduled for completion in spring 2019.
 An integrated visitor centre will also provide interested parties with information and insights into the life of the animals - from an appropriate distance and without disturbing the animals in their new environment.

 The SEA LIFE Trust

-Last year we raised over £300,000 globally to support the Trust's projects and partner organisations, protecting sharks, rays, turtles, whales, dolphins, seahorses, otters, penguins and many other creatures.
+Last year alone, we raised over £300,000 worldwide to support projects run by the organisation and partner organisations.
+This has enabled us to protect sharks, rays, turtles, dolphins, seahorses, otters, penguins and many other animals.

 Protect important habitats

 The maritime habitat is threatened worldwide and still not enough is being done to protect it.
 The SEA LIFE Trust has set itself the goal of fundamentally changing this situation.
 Learn more about our work here.